PremMuddu/Bank/README.md

 #  Banking Application build on React App.
 ![Banking](https://user-images.githubusercontent.com/80130935/139123421-f0a000cc-b655-4356-9b62-0696caea0b91.gif)

 Description: This is a single page atm banking project that allows the users to create an account, add another account, deposit and withdraw money.
 Users can interact with the static website to experience the application work close to a real atm machine.
-This is frontend application only which is in the development process into a Full stack MERN application.
+This is a frontend application only which is in the development process into a Full stack MERN application.

 # Installation: